Traveling with kids - Part 1: Snacks!

 Homemade energy bites are my kids' favorite snack, hands down!
-We have been making these for years and they’re so tasty for mama and kiddo alike - please make sure read the safety information below before serving.
+We have been making these for years and they’re so tasty for adults and kids alike - please make sure read the safety information below before serving.

 These are also awesome for pregnant mamas as some data suggests that dates may help with cervical ripening before birth.